dmf1998/ml-edm-subgenre-classification/README.md

 ## Conclusion

 The final model beats a random guess by 16% accuracy.
-This establishes proof of concept that CNNs can be used for the classification of EDM sub-genres.
+This establishes proof of concept that CNNs can be used for the classification of EDM sub-genres with minimal data.
 There is, however, room for improvement.
 The upcoming steps for further project development are ordered below.

 ### Steps to improve model robustness